fieldtrip/website/workshop/hangzhou2026/acquisition.md

 ## Visualize the head surface together with the cortical sheet and anatomical labeling

 To relate the sensor positions to the underlying brain anatomy, we also need the cortical surface.
-For this we could use FreeSurfer, but as that takes a lot of time to run, here we continue with a decimated version of the cortical surface which we read with **[ft_read_headshape](/reference/ft_read_headshape)**.
+For this we could use FreeSurfer, but as that takes a lot of time to run, here we continue with a decimated version of the cortical surface with 20484 vertices, which we read with **[ft_read_headshape](/reference/ft_read_headshape)**.

+    [ftver, ftpath] = ft_version;
-    cortex = ft_read_headshape('fieldtrip/template/sourcemodel/cortex_20484.surf.gii');
+    cortex = ft_read_headshape(fullfile(ftpath, 'template/sourcemodel/cortex_20484.surf.gii'));
     cortex = ft_convert_units(cortex, 'mm');

 To color the cortex with anatomical labels, we use the Automated Anatomical Labeling (AAL) atlas, which is included as a template atlas in FieldTrip.

+    [ftver, ftpath] = ft_version;
-    atlas = ft_read_atlas('fieldtrip/template/atlas/aal/ROI_MNI_V4.nii');
+    atlas = ft_read_atlas(fullfile(ftpath, 'template/atlas/aal/ROI_MNI_V4.nii'));

 The atlas is a volumetric segmentation in MNI coordinates with 116 different tissue labels.
+You can plot the color-coded regions with the following code:

+    figure
+    cfg = [];
+    cfg.funparameter = 'tissue';
+    cfg.funcolormap = 'jet';
+    ft_sourceplot(cfg, atlas);

+{% include image src="/assets/img/workshop/hangzhou2026/acquisition_atlas.png" width="600" %}

 For each vertex of the cortical surface we determine in which atlas voxel it is located.
 To do that, we apply the inverse of the transformation matrix of the atlas to go from head coordinates to atlas voxel coordinates, and subsequently look up the integer value of the atlas at that voxel.

     vox = ft_warp_apply(inv(atlas.transform), cortex.pos);
     tissue = zeros(size(cortex.pos,1),1);